openfun/jitsi-magnify/docs/env.md

 When customizing it, don't forget to update your translations to customize the message held by the placeholder string `username_validator_message`.

+Make sure your identity provider (Keycloak in the case of our development sandbox) is not more permissive on username characters otherwise a user can be created in the identity provider with a username that will then be rejected by Django.

 - Type: String
 - Required: No
 - Default: `^[a-z0-9_.-]+$`